-On behalf of the student body at Palm Beach Currumbin State High, we endorse the Student Code of Conduct for 2021.
-We have represented students on the consultation committee, provided feedback on draft materials and put forward the views of young people on a range of issues affecting their lives at school.
+On behalf of the student body at Palm Beach Currumbin State High, we endorse the Student Code of Conduct for 2024.
+We have provided consult and representation on revisions to our existing Student Code of Conduct that are represented in this document.
 Throughout the year, we will continue to work with the school administration team and the Palm Beach Currumbin State High P&C Association on how the Student Code of Conduct is working, identify areas for improvement and present alternative options or suggestions for consideration.